D.D.S. Admissions Requirements

-Approximately 90 students may be admitted to entering classes of the UT dental school.
+Approximately 100 students may be admitted to entering classes of the School of Dentistry.
 The curriculum of the Doctor of Dental Surgery program is structured to present basic science courses during the first two years, with some clinical experience beginning in the first year and increasing each year until it predominates in the junior and senior years.

 Admission to the School of Dentistry at UT Health San Antonio is highly competitive.
 Successful applicants are those who show evidence of consistently performing well academically and having extracurricular interests and achievements.

 Applicants are considered on a competitive basis with attention given to the undergraduate grade point average, DAT scores, evaluation by preprofessional advisors or professors, extramural achievements and interviews conducted by members of the Admissions Committee.
 Preference is given to legal residents of Texas.
 Only outstanding nonresidents will be considered or accepted.

 An applicant who has earned a baccalaureate degree under the "academic fresh start" statute, Texas education Code, Section 51.929, will be evaluated on the grade point average of the coursework completed only for that baccalaureate degree and the other criteria stated herein.

 All other dental school applicants are reviewed and granted interviews based on consideration of the following factors: